excelle08/HadoopMetrics/README.md

 ### `line.py`

-Generate LaTex code of a line diagram consisting of three groups of data $X$, $y1$, $y2$.
+Generate LaTex code of a line diagram consisting of three groups of data _X_, _y1_, _y2_.
 Generated code is based on `pgfplots` package.

 ### `plot.py`

-Generate LaTex code of a scatter plot consisting of two groups of data $x$ and $y$.
+Generate LaTex code of a scatter plot consisting of two groups of data _x_ and _y_.

 ### `task`